 Using Loft objects in Boxshot you can create custom shapes from scratch by providing a number of cross–sections along the vertical axis.
 Each cross–section is a closed curve and together they form a solid object of the shape you need.
 This tutorial provides step–by–step instructions on using Loft objects.

-Let's start with adding a loft object to the scene.
-Find Loft in objects panel at the left and drag it to the scene:
+Let’s start with adding a loft object to the scene.
+Find the Loft object in the CAD section of the shapes panel at the left and drag it to the scene:

 You will see a simple cylinder and Edit Loft button at the right.
 Click it to open Loft Editor window: